jslbk/demoqa_rest_assured/README.md

 <a id="jenkins"></a>
 ## <img width="4%" title="Jenkins" src="media/Jenkins.svg"> </a> Jenkins Build <a target="_blank"> </a>

-> Registration on the [Jenkins](https://jenkins.autotests.cloud/) resource is required for access to Jenkins.

 To start the build, go to the "Build with parameters" section, select the necessary parameters, and click "Build".
 ### Jenkins Build Parameters:
 - TASK (set scope/task to execute)